jeslsy/jeslsy/README.md

-🌱 I’m currently learning data engineering.
+🌱 I’m currently learning data engineering.<br>
 🧐 I am someone who is passionate about things that spark my curiosity.
-(Once I commit to something, I give it my all.)
+(Once I commit to something, I give it my all.)<br>
-🍅 I grow cherry tomatoes, and I care for them affectionately as I feel that they are a reflection of my abilities.
+🍅 Fun fact:I grow cherry tomatoes, and I care for them affectionately as I feel that they are a reflection of my abilities.<br>
-⚡ Fun fact: ...